-As for other tricks to make your stay in accommodation more sustainable, shared spaces are always preferred over personal stays, as these make a better use of the resources – think how CuddlyNest shared apartments are housing both host and guest at the same time, so your energy usage to keep the light of the common area and clean are slashed, making it a better choice for the environment.
+As for other tricks to make your stay in accommodation more sustainable, shared spaces are always preferred over personal stays, as these make better use of the resources – think how CuddlyNest shared apartments are housing both host and guest at the same time, so your energy usage to keep the light of the common area and clean are slashed, making it a better choice for the environment.

 Act Like a Local

 Acting like a local is a no-brainer for anyone who wants to fit in and experience more authentic travel.
-As sustainable travel goes for cultural and social sustainability as much as for environment and economy, acting like a local can reduce your footprint substantially.
+As sustainable travel goes for cultural and social sustainability as much as for the environment and economy, acting like a local can reduce your footprint substantially.

 Choose Souvenirs Well

-We already wrote about choosing souvenirs and bringing back the travel memories in a sustainable way – but to make it clear once more, there is nothing more unsustainable that buying third country origin, handmade-label souvenirs your loved ones will never use, just to have something to bring back home.
-Instead, opt for consumables, like spices, or cosmetics, like artesian soaps, or essential oils, or if you are sure to invest in the gift, then something truly traditional, like an embroidered shirt, earrings or another jewellery piece.
+We already wrote about choosing souvenirs and bringing back the travel memories in a sustainable way – but to make it clear once more, there is nothing more unsustainable than buying third country origin, handmade-label souvenirs your loved ones will never use, just to have something to bring back home.
+Instead, opt for consumables, like spices, or cosmetics, like artesian soaps, or essential oils, or if you are sure to invest in the gift, then something truly traditional, like an embroidered shirt, earrings, or another jewelry piece.
 If you want to give something personal, though, it is always a good idea to send a postcard back home.

-Get Involved with the Local Community
+Get Involved With The Local Community

-Watch Out for Greenwashing
+Do Your Research And Watch Out For Greenwashing

-Last but not least, you should always watch out for greenwashing when booking a hotel, buying local-made or free-trade souvenirs, or purchasing vegan, vegetarian or eco-friendly products (which appear to be safely packaged in 3 plastic wraps!).
-Greenwashing is a thing, and only truly understanding the way how sustainability can be achieved on your travels, will make you a better consumer, both ecologically, socially and economically.
+Last but not least, you should always watch out for greenwashing when booking a hotel, buying local-made or free-trade souvenirs, or purchasing vegan, vegetarian, or eco-friendly products (which appear to be safely packaged in 3 plastic wraps!).
+Greenwashing is a thing, and only truly understanding the way how sustainability can be achieved on your travels, will make you a better consumer, both ecologically, socially, and economically.

-Packing List for Sustainable Holiday
+Packing List Tips for Sustainable Holiday

 Pack Only Things You Need